-Under the leadership of new branch manager, Edyta Wyatt, customer service and engagement with existing and new customers remained at exceptionally high levels.
-Edyta, together with Corina Sabo, focused on growing the banking business into Woodend with recent success- demonstrative of their ability to be mobile and their passion for Community Bank Trentham & Districts.
+Under the leadership of Branch Manager, Edyta Wyatt, customer service and engagement with existing and new customers remained at exceptionally high levels.
+Edyta, together with her team, focused on growing the banking business into Woodend with recent success- demonstrative of their ability to be mobile and their passion for Community Bank Trentham and Districts.
 The entire branch team worked hard on customer retention strategies in a competitive banking market.
-During the year the team expanded with the appointment of Karen Ryrie as full time Customer Service Officer.
+During the year the team expanded with the appointment of Karen Ryrie as full time Customer Service Officer, while Melissa Ryan and Brigid Leong also joined during the year.
 Team training was delivered with a strong focus on customer service including scams and how to assist our customers to be aware of potential threats.